 - Sexual Assault (Sections 271, 272 & 273 of the C.C.C.)

 These sections are not specifically aimed at children, but do carry specific penalties if committed against a child under the age of sixteen.

 Sexual assault is the legal term for ‘rape’.
 In Canada we have three ‘degrees’ of sexual assault – sexual assault, sexual assault with a weapon, threats to a third party or causing bodily harm and aggravated sexual assault.
 Sexual assault is the intentional application of force, directly or indirectly, to another without their consent for sexual purposes.
 This section can include behaviours such as unwanted touching, forcing an individual to touch another, assaulting with a weapon, threatening to harm a third party, wounding an individual in the course of a sexual assault or endangering the life of an individual during the course of a sexual assault.
-The penalties for these crimes committed against children under the age of 16 include a maximum term of fourteen years and a minimum term of one year for an indictable sexual assault (more serious) or a maximum penalty of two years less a day and a minimum of six months if the assault was a summary offense (less serious).
-For a sexual assault offense where a weapon or threat to a third party was used, the maximum penalty is 14 years and the minimum penalty is 5 years for the first offence, any subsequent offences are subjected to a penalty of seven years.
+The penalties for these crimes committed against children under the age of 16 include a maximum term of 10 years and a minimum term of one year for an indictable sexual assault (more serious) or a maximum penalty of 18 months and a minimum of 90 days if the assault was a summary offense (less serious).
+For a sexual assault offense where a weapon or threat to a third party was used, the maximum penalty is 14 years and the minimum penalty is 5 years.
 Where the sexual assault against the child was aggravated, the minimum penalty is also 5 years but the maximum length of imprisonment is increased to a life sentence.